 A bunion is a bony bump that occurs when some of the bones in the front part of your foot move out of place and causes your big toe to point laterally towards your little toe.
 A bunion is a foot deformity that can be painful.
 When nonsurgical treatment methods cannot relieve the pain and the problem restricts you from carrying out everyday activities, your doctor may recommend for you to undergo bunion surgery (also known as a bunionectomy, bunion removal, or hallux valgus correction) to correct the deformed area.

 Bunion surgery can be performed under local anesthetic, but you may also request a general anesthetic.
 During the surgery, your surgeon straightens the bone behind the big toe by cutting the ligaments at the joint.
-If your bunion is severe, the surgeon may need to have the bone cut by performing a technique called osteotomy.
+If your bunion is severe, the surgeon may need to have the bone cut by performing a technique called an osteotomy.

 You may leave the hospital on the same day of the procedure, but you need to stay in Thailand for 2 weeks.
 During your stay, you will attend follow-up hospital checkups to monitor your healing as well as for the removal of stitches.